YizhiSong/YizhiSong/README.md

 # 👋 Hi, I'm Yizhi Song

-I’m a postdoctoral researcher in physics at Temple University, with a Ph.D. in condensed matter physics from Peking University.
-My research focuses on computational condensed matter physics, especially the structural and electronic properties of water and ice.
-I use first-principles and machine learning-based molecular dynamics simulations to explore complex systems at the atomic level.
+I am a postdoctoral researcher in the Chemistry Department at the University of North Texas.
+I received my Ph.D. in condensed matter physics from Peking University.

+My research focuses on computational molecular science, with an emphasis on first principles calculation and machine-learning-assisted modeling of complex condensed-phase systems.
+I am particularly interested in hydrogen-bond networks and interfacial processes.

 ---